Our vision is for this school to be a special place where everyone feels included, valued and achieves their best.

 • Concerns are raised by parents, carers, other members of staff or the child.

-Initially, the class teacher is expected to provide necessary support for your child through resources or adult support within the classroom.
+Initially, the class teacher is expected to provide necessary support for your child through high quality teaching, resources or adult support within the classroom.
 This will be recorded on a whole class provision map which the class teacher will write.
 Differentiated work will enable your child to access the curriculum more easily and is part of our ongoing good practice.

 ‘Many of the children who are not progressing as expected, or are falling behind their peers can be supported, and have their needs met, through normal teaching and learning strategies, modification to teaching approaches and to classroom organisation or through provision of equipment and aids.’

 At least termly, these provision maps will be updated and shared with the Headteacher.
 Progress data will map how your child has progressed.
 The class teacher will be able to evaluate the impact and effectiveness of additional resources and they will decide what alternative provision may be needed.

 If there is still a concern that: